 No slight on Josh, but it’s rather a handsome take on Cthulhu, don’t you think?

 Saving the boozed for last (or penultimate anyway), last year Josh also got a high profile, high concept gig, when he and a few other artists were selected to design custom bottles of 1800 tequila.
-What results are some really stunning alcoholic vessels.

 The original artwork is entitled “Eagle with Baby Dragons” (below).